 To be entered into a cohort group, you must be accepted into the master's program which can take some time dependent on the arrival time of your transcripts.
 Please be sure that all of your transcripts have been requested and received by the UNI Admissions office.
-Once your file is complete in the Admissions office, you will be notified by email (so be sure your email accepts these messages or that you check your Junk mail filter), and your file will be sent by the Admissions office to the Department of Curriculum and Instruction for consideration of your admission to the Master’s in School Library Studies Program.
+Once your file is complete in the Admissions office, you will be notified by email (so be sure your email accepts these messages or that you check your Junk mail filter), and your file will be sent by the Admissions office to the Department of Curriculum and Instruction for consideration of your admission to the School Library Studies MA program.
 If you have not received this notice in a timely manner, it is your responsibility to contact the office of Admissions to see what might be delaying the completion of your application.
-Contact Laurie Russel at email@example.com or by phone at 319-273-2623.
+Contact Laurie Russell at email@example.com or by phone at 319-273-2623.

 The Admissions Office also creates an account so that you can check your status of your application online through the MyUniverse website, Student Services Center.
 Watch for an automatically generated email from the Admissions Office that provides your UNI student #, CATID username, & directs you to the place where it tells you how to determine what your CATID password is the first time you login to MyUNIverse.
-If you have questions about your ID, contact Laurie Russel at firstname.lastname@example.org or by phone at 319-273-2623.
+If you have questions about your ID, contact Laurie Russell at firstname.lastname@example.org or by phone at 319-273-2623.

 Admission criteria are based on a 3.0 GPA or above in a previous degree program based on a 4.0 scale.
 A satisfactory score on a proctored writing test the semester prior to the cohort start is also required.
 Once an admission decision has been made, you will be notified through a letter from the Curriculum and Instruction Department Office.
 At that time, you will be assigned to a cohort group and will be able to register for classes.

-Dates to Note:
+Dates to note

 Cohort groups begin with the course SLS 5114 Introduction to the School Library Program and one other course.
 Groups typically complete 2 courses each semester that will be offered specifically for the cohort group, although those who wish to move through the program one course at a time also have that option, as do students who wish to be full time.
 All 33 hours of coursework could be completed in a 2-3 year time frame.
 The master's program requires a master's research paper or thesis.
 The Introduction course, which is a prerequisite to all other courses in the program, meets face to face two Saturdays and uses an online learning environment.
 Course dates will be listed when the course schedules are published.
 THE INTRODUCTION COURSE WILL HAVE A REQUIRED CLASS ON THE LAST SATURDAY OF AUGUST ON THE UNI CAMPUS.

-For additional information contact:
+For additional information contact